 required of non-Florida students.

-Students requesting to reclassify as a Florida Resident for tuition
+requesting reclassification as a Florida resident for tuition

 The fee for late registration is $35.

 Checks returned by the bank $25